 as an indicator for the proper uniform grid resolution.
+Empty cells are considered as cells with zero standard deviation.

 In Section 6.1 we analyze a number of data sets in order to arrive at a reasonable threshold.
 Our idea is motivated by the strong correlation observed between the reconstruction error and the average standard deviation of point values.